headexpanded/fat_slob_plumbing/README.md

 That's why I'm honoured to have been hired by Fat Slob Plumbing to build their website!

-I'm using TypeScript, Next.js, React, HyGraph, and pure CSS to produce a new website for Fat Slob Plumbing.
+I'm using TypeScript, Next.js, React, HyGraph, and **pure CSS** to produce a new website for Fat Slob Plumbing.

 Business is booming - they're franchising!

+(Why highlight the pure CSS?
+Because I'm proud of it!
+Take a look at globals.css if you're interested ⁻ I've tried hard to write _cascading_ styles which respect HML semantics)

 # To Do:

-- style photos in Cust Reviews

-- font

 - helpful slider ("Trish")

-- Cust reviews styles

-- map of Britain api for Franchise section
+- Franchise section

-- Valued Partners section: card, businesses, text

 - About Us section: HyGraph, photos, card, text